 WHAT HAS CHANGED?

-Latest EarningIn Q1 2021, Citigroup reported Total Revenues of $19.3 billion, down by 7% y-o-y.
-The Institutional Client Group (ICG) reported a meager 2% y-o-y drop mainly driven by lower revenues in fixed income markets and treasury & trade solutions segments, partially offset by growth in investment banking and equities trading business.
-However, the top-line mainly suffered due to a 14% decrease in the Global Consumer Banking segment.
+Latest EarningIn Q3 2021, Citigroup reported Total Revenues of $17.2 billion, down by 1% y-o-y.
+The Institutional Client Group (ICG) reported a 4% y-o-y increase mainly driven by growth in investment banking and equities trading business, partially offset by lower revenues in fixed income markets and treasury & trade solutions sub-segments.
+However, the top-line mainly suffered due to a 13% decrease in the Global Consumer Banking segment.

 Impact of coronavirus outbreakThe economic downturn could cause significant losses for businesses and individuals alike, impacting their loan repayment capability.
 This could result in sizable losses for Citigroup, as it has a substantial loan portfolio of consumer and commercial loans.
 Further, as the economy slows down, it will likely become expensive for the bank to attract funding, negatively impacting all its operations.
 Further, the lower interest rate environment is likely to hurt the net interest income of the bank.
 That said, the bank’s Sales & Trading operations are likely to drive positive revenue growth due to higher trading volumes, reducing the impact of weak revenues in other segments.

 On the flip side, the loan repayment capacity of the customers is tied to the economic slowdown.
 As the economy moves toward normalcy, the financial health of its customers is likely to recover, reducing the risk of loan defaults.
-The Q1 2021 results were on similar lines with revenues remaining 7% below the year-ago period and provisions for credit losses decreasing on a sequential basis.
-We expect the same trend to continue in Q2 FY2021.
+The Q1, Q2, and Q3 2021 results were on similar lines with revenues remaining below the year-ago period and provisions for credit losses decreasing on a sequential basis.
+We expect the same trend to continue in Q4 FY2021.